girma.jpg

 Surprise pick: Bethune

 A similar scenario here with NWSL Defender of the Year and how votes might split.
 Kansas City Current have two outstanding midfielders in the category.
-While I voted for DiBernardo, for similar reasons that I voted for Marta second, two long-time veterans hitting a renaissance era and playing lights out -- I do wonder about where votes will go here.
+While I voted for DiBernardo, it was for similar reasons that I voted for Marta second, two long-time veterans hitting a renaissance era and playing lights out -- I do wonder about where votes will go here.
 Assuming all teammates, coaches, and general managers vote for their own players, does that open the door for Croix Bethune to get this accolade?

 Rookie of the Year